AngG17/surfs_up/README.md

 - The average temperature in June is 74.9 degrees compared to 71 degrees in December
 - The maximum temperature in June is 85 degrees compared to 83 degrees in December
-- Queries can be written to find average temperatures for the other two seasons in a year
+- The minimum temperature in June is 64 degrees compared to 56 degrees in December

+### Statistics

 June